Last updated Feb. 18, 2022

 Residential Academic Programs (RAPs) - Our RAP experiences are based on academic interests and have eligibility requirements to live in the community.
 Students will live amongst other students within the same college or major.
 Most of our halls with RAPs do require all residents to participate in the RAP (unless LLC or Traditional Experiences are also offered in a hall), activities based on the theme of the RAP and take one RAP class per semester to live there.
 In addition, there is a $425 RAP fee.

 We offer three identity based living learning communities in Hallett Hall.
 These communities were created on the request of our students, and all communities are committed to furthering social justice.
-If you are interested in living within the Lucile B. Buchanan for Black students and allies, Multicultural Perspectives for students committed to inclusion and social justice, or Spectrum, a community for LGBTQIA students and allies, please choose the specific LLCs on your housing application as a preference and we will reach out to you with the link for the essay.
-You can also speak with Associate Director DeAndre Taylor for more questions about this process: DeAndre.Taylor@Colorado.EDU.
+If you are interested in living within the Black Students and Allies LLC, Multicultural and Latinx LLC or the LGBTQIA and Allies LLC, please choose the specific LLCs on your housing application as a preference and we will reach out to you with the link for the essay.

 - What if I have specific questions about housing?